-These five short papers will account for 50% of the semester grade, with increasing value placed on these papers as we proceed: 7.5%, 10%, 12.5%, 15%, 20%.
+These five short papers will account for 65% of the semester grade, with increasing value placed on these papers as we proceed: 7.5%, 10%, 12.5%, 15%, 20%.

 Group Projects: Students will work in groups of 5 to explore the context and interpretation of a text selected from list provided by the professor.
-There will be several intermediate due dates through the semester, and each group will give a 20-25 minute presentation in class on 4/30, 5/2&4.
-All project-related files must be submitted on the day of the presentation.
+There will be several intermediate due dates through the semester, and each group will give a 20-25 minute presentation in the last week of the semester and then turn in a revised version of the project on 12/7.
 The grade will be based on the presentation, revised version, and each group's evaluation of its members' participation.
 (15% of semester grade)

-Final Paper: (20% of semester grade) Due 5/9, noon - Follow-up to Group Project.
+Final Paper: (20% of semester grade) Due Dec.
+12, noon - Follow-up to Group Project.
 Students will write a 5 page paper, which summarizes and analyzes their findings and contributions to the group project and discusses its relation to the other aspects of analysis which have been discussed for the short papers.